ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/glossary.md

 ### Automated testing

 Tests that are written in code, to check that other code works as expected.
-Test are like a controlled experience, to check that our code produces the expected outcome.
+Test are like a controlled experience, to check that your code produces the expected outcome.
 Tests can check code multiple levels, for example, checking that an individual function works or checking that a pipeline runs from end to end.

 ### Code interpreter